 EU countries may decide - after consulting employers' and employees' representatives - that the host country's minimum pay and annual holiday requirements need not apply if the whole posting lasts for less than 1 month.
 This exemption does not apply to workers posted through placement agencies.

-EU countries have one or more contact points for companies that post staff abroad.
-These bodies cooperate and share information, monitor the terms and conditions of employment during the posting, and follow up alleged infringements of the rules.
-The contact points can also inform foreign businesses wanting to post staff about the terms and conditions of employment in their country.
+Each EU country has at least one contact point which can give you detailed information about posting staff abroad.
+Contact points also cooperate and share information, monitor the terms and conditions of employment during the posting, and follow up alleged infringements of the rules.

 Social security rules for posted workers

-There are different rules concerning social security during posting for employed staff and self-employed workers.
+You should also be aware that there are different rules for social security during posting abroad for employed staff and self-employed workers.

 Get in touch with specialised assistance servicesHelp & advice

 Your EURES Adviser can inform you on working conditions as well as assist you in the recruitment procedures in your country or your cross-border region.